 - The regional competitions are organized by Regional Coordinators and are usually held on a weekend between January 8 and February 5, 2022 at a local courthouse or legal institution in the region.
 The winner(s) of these competitions will then advance to State Competition in Dallas on the first weekend in March.

 - The winners of these meets will then advance to the State Competition in Dallas, TX held the first weekend of March during the current school year.

-Please note that Regional Competitions are held between, January 13 – February 3, 2018.
+Please note that Regional Competitions are held from, mid-January to mid-February every year.
 Regional winners are the only teams that will advance to the State Competition held in March during the current school year.
-Deadline to register is: December 15, 2017.
+Deadline to register is: December 17, 2021.

 The Texas High School Mock Trial Competition Regions are determined by school district locations (or home school headquarters) within the TEA Regional Map.
 CLICK HERE to locate your Region through the TEA’s online map.

 - A team adviser – a teacher, an attorney, or even student leaders – will need to recruit 6-10 team members to form one team.
 NOTE: Only one team is allowed per school.